KYPHOSIS TREATMENT

 Surgical Techniques

-The choice of surgical technique for kyphosis depends on the underlying cause, the severity of the curvature, the patient’s overall health, and the surgeon’s expertise.
-The primary surgical approaches include posterior spinal fusion, anterior spinal fusion, and combined anterior-posterior fusion.
-Minimally invasive techniques have also gained popularity in recent years.
+The choice of surgical technique hinges on the cause, curvature severity, patient health, and surgeon skill.
+Main approaches include posterior spinal fusion, anterior spinal fusion, and combined anterior-posterior fusion.
+Minimally invasive techniques have gained popularity lately.

 Posterior Spinal Fusion

-Posterior spinal fusion is the most commonly performed surgical procedure for kyphosis.
-It involves fusing the affected vertebrae together to stabilize the spine and correct the abnormal curvature.
+Posterior spinal fusion ranks as the top kyphosis surgery.
+It fuses affected vertebrae to stabilize the spine.
+This corrects the abnormal curvature.

-- Vertebral Column Resection (VCR): Involves removing one or more entire vertebrae and reconstructing the spine to correct severe deformities.
+- Vertebral Column Resection (VCR): This removes one or more vertebrae.
+It rebuilds the spine for severe deformity fixes.

 Anterior Spinal Fusion

-Anterior spinal fusion involves accessing the spine from the front of the body, typically through the chest or abdomen.
-This approach is often used in conjunction with posterior spinal fusion for severe or rigid kyphosis.
+Anterior spinal fusion accesses the spine from the front.
+It often uses the chest or abdomen.
+Doctors pair it with posterior fusion for severe or rigid kyphosis.

 Combined Anterior-Posterior Fusion